NevinhaJS/nevinha-js/README.md

 You can see more details of how to use NevinhaJs in the [Nevinha Js Examples repo](https://github.com/NevinhaJS/nevinha-js-examples)

+**We are taking care with the browser animations performance and we are allways following the google developers documentation and developers group to ensure our performance compatibility**

 ## Contribute

 First of all, thank you for your contribution.
 If you want to contribute, feel free to search for [open issues](../../issues) or our [project roadmap](../..//projects/1), we have a lot of work to do, and of course we'll need you.